Configuring SIP Message Manipulation

 2. | Changes the P-Asserted-Identity header value to "sip:200@10.33.216.1" in the outgoing message. |

-This manipulation example is done by configuring two Message Manipulation rules, where Rule #1 is assigned to the source IP Group and Rule #2 to the destination IP Group.
+The above manipulation example is achieved by configuring two Message Manipulation Sets, each with a specific message manipulation rule.
+Message Manipulation Set #1 is assigned to the source IP Group and Message Manipulation Set #2 is assigned to the destination IP Group.

 Parameter |